 If you’re ready to start a compensation claim right away, please call today on 0800 6524 881.
 Alternatively, you’ll find out more about the claims process throughout the rest of this guide.

 - Am I Eligible To Claim Compensation As A Cyclist Hit By A Car?

-- Injuries That Could Be Sustained By Cyclists Hit By Cars
+- Common Injuries To Cyclists Hit By Cars

-- How Much Compensation For Cyclist Hit By A Car?
+- How Much Compensation For Cyclist Hit By A Car Could I Claim?

 In legal terms, you could seek damages for any injuries sustained as a cyclist hit by a car during a Road Traffic Accident (RTA), if:

 - The other road user (the defendant) owed you a legal duty of care; and

 - They caused an accident because they were negligent in some way.

 - You sustained injuries during the accident.